airdropsdac/2bpintegrity/README.md

 # 2bpintegrity

-A smart contract for decentralizing block producers' bp.json and signing BP agreements.
+A smart contract for increasing transparency about BP ownership and system administrators.

 Project is live on the [2bpintegrity account](https://wax.bloks.io/account/2bpintegrity).